 Should Your Makeup Change As You Age?

 I fought long and hard to keep my blonde shade for more than a decade.
 Loved my blonde hair when I was younger until it went mousy brownish blonde after I had my kids.
 Allowing my natural hair color to grow out was because I was tired of the maintenance it took.
-Plus I wanted to stop putting harsh chemicals on my scalp.
+Plus I wanted to stop putting harsh and dubious chemicals on my scalp.

 I did seek help from my stylist to transition to gray by getting a whole new final color.
 This took away the demarcation of the grow out and replaced it with purple tones feathered into my hair.
 It did take me over a year with many haircuts to get rid of my old color.